codingwolf-at/my-blogs/Blog-on-Array.md

 ## Accessing Data inside Arrays

 Data stored inside the arrays can be accessed using *indexes*.
-Just like strings, arrays also has *zero-based* indexing i.e., the first element of array has an index on *zero*, the second element has an index of *one*, the third element has an index of *two* and so on.
+Just like strings, arrays also have *zero-based* indexing i.e., the first element of the array has an index on *zero*, the second element has an index of *one*, the third element has an index of *two* and so on.

-To access the data inside an array all you need to do is, write the name of array along with the index of data you want to access in square brackets (`[]`).
+To access the data inside an array all you need to do is, write the name of the array along with the index of data you want to access in square brackets (`[]`).

 You can either output this value or store it in another variable for further use.